This post may contain affiliate links. Please read our disclosure policy.

 Absolutely, you can freeze this muffin for later enjoyment.
 Just let it cool completely, wrap it securely, and store it in an airtight container.
 It will keep its taste and texture for up to 3 months.

-For single serving muffins, a 10-ounce ramekin works best.
-It should have a 4-inch diameter and be about 1 3/4-inches tall.
-If you’re working with smaller oven-safe dishes, simply divide the batter evenly and stick to the original baking time.
+For single serving muffins, a 10-ounce ramekin is ideal.
+It should be 4 inches in diameter and about 1¾ inches tall.
+If you have smaller oven-safe dishes, divide the batter evenly and keep the original baking time.

-To determine the size of an unmarked ramekin, fill it with water and then pour the water into a measuring cup.
-This will give you an accurate volume measurement.
+To find the size of an unmarked ramekin, fill it with water and pour the water into a measuring cup to get the volume.

-For more details on appropriate cookware for single-serving recipes, feel free to check out our FAQ section.
+For more details on suitable cookware for single serving recipes, check out our FAQ section.

 A spoonful of a chocolate chip muffin from a ramekin.